 The NFT market has made it possible for users to register and sell domain names.
 You can create a detour around having to pay a third-party company for the management of your domain name by acquiring one on the NFT market.

 There are exclusive rights on the name ownership meaning you don’t need the middleman.

-Examples of domain name NFTs providers are Ethereum Name Service (ENS) and Unstoppable Domains through decentralized domain name services.
+Examples of domain name NFT providers are Ethereum Name Service (ENS) and Unstoppable Domains through decentralized domain name services.

 Blockchain Technologies Explained